Single User Mode¶

 Explicit Single User Mode¶

-Administrator users may request the Server to switch to “explicit single user mode” to perform configuration changes or import a VQL file.
+An administrator user may request the Server to switch to “explicit single user mode” to perform configuration changes or import a VQL file.
 Only administrator users can make the Server switch to single user mode.

 The Server switches to explicit single user mode when an administrator performs one of the following actions: